Yarden-zamir/me/Digital Mindfield Manifest.md

 	- Available with button click
 	- 2d (win10)
 	- Folders
-	- Easy to click (As [[Fitts law]] explains, the buttons have infinite effective height when calculating clicability),
+	- Easy to click (As [[Fitts law]] explains, the buttons have infinite effective size when calculating clicability),
 - Browser bookmark bar
 	- Always visible while in browser
 	- Folders